FabuTheFool/FabuTheFool/readme.md

 # 💫 About Me:
-🔭 I’m currently working on Web Develpment<br>👯 I’m looking to collaborate on Webs and Cool Stuff<br>🤝 I’m looking for help with Java <br>🌱 I’m currently learning Java and Vue.js<br>💬 Ask me about HTML- CSS and JavaScript :D<br>⚡ Fun fact I did Youtube and Twitch for a while
+🔭 I’m currently working on Web Develpment<br>👯 I’m looking to collaborate on Webs and Cool Stuff<br>🤝 I’m looking for help with Java <br>🌱 I’m currently learning Java and Angular<br>💬 Ask me about HTML- CSS and JavaScript :D<br>⚡ Fun fact I did Youtube and Twitch for a while

 # 💻 Tech Stack: